arskom/spyne/doc/source/manual/helloworld.rst

 should probably use a full-fledged server when deploying your service for production purposes.

-Defining an Rpclib Service
+Defining an Spyne Service
 --------------------------

-Here we introduce the fundamental mechanisms the rpclib offers to expose your services.
+Here we introduce the fundamental mechanisms the spyne offers to expose your services.

-The simpler version of this example is available here: http://github.com/arskom/rpclib/blob/master/examples/helloworld_soap.py
+The simpler version of this example is available here: http://github.com/arskom/spyne/blob/master/examples/helloworld_soap.py
 ::

     import logging

-    from rpclib.application import Application
+    from spyne.application import Application
-    from rpclib.decorator import srpc
+    from spyne.decorator import srpc
-    from rpclib.protocol.soap import Soap11
+    from spyne.protocol.soap import Soap11
-    from rpclib.service import ServiceBase
+    from spyne.service import ServiceBase
-    from rpclib.model.complex import Iterable
+    from spyne.model.complex import Iterable
-    from rpclib.model.primitive import Integer
+    from spyne.model.primitive import Integer
-    from rpclib.model.primitive import String
+    from spyne.model.primitive import String
-    from rpclib.server.wsgi import WsgiApplication
+    from spyne.server.wsgi import WsgiApplication

     class HelloWorldService(ServiceBase):
         @srpc(String, Integer, _returns=Iterable(String))